 The best resort on Maui for honeymoons

 Although Maui has quite a selection of honeymoon resorts, my favorite is the Andaz Maui at Wailea.
 The Andaz Maui has an adults-only pool, which is great for honeymoon couples.
-Although the Andaz is not adults-only, you’ll find fewer children here as there aren’t many amenities for families.
+Although the Andaz is not adults-only, you’ll find fewer children here, as there aren’t many amenities for families.
+I have a review here: Andaz Maui at Wailea Resort Review.

 The best resort on Maui for families